mvanderkamp/canvas-sequencer/README.md

 ## Changes

+- __3.0.5__ Slight performance improvement, fixed a buggy test, added support for some newer experimental instructions.
 - __3.0.4__ Added badges, fixed up the README a bit.
 - __3.0.3__ Fixed a minor bug in the CanvasSequence class, improved test coverage, update dependencies.